+If you have grown up in India, Suppandi, Kaalia, and Shikari Shambu, probably swoosh you down the nostalgia lane.
 But beyond these classics, comic strips have been surrounding us from everywhere else too.
 While Amul’s mascot comic strips for years now, have been creating a strong connect beyond advertising, giving witty takes on current happenings; banks, stock exchanges and government campaigns, also couldn’t ignore the power of comics and have been using comic books to promote themselves or to communicate messages.

 The idea isn’t new; during World War II a lot of Disney cartoons were used for propaganda, because they were cheap, portable and had inspirational, patriotic stories of good triumphing over evil.
 Pro-American characters were popularised, particularly Captain America, a superhero whose entire creation was based on aiding the country’s war effort.

 According to Salil Kolhe, sales head at TBS Planet Comics, from big film banners to automobile manufacturers, everyone today looks for a comic character to promote their products or at least a comic strip campaign for social media.
 “We have worked for Ajay Devgn Films and Balaji Motion Pictures to non-profit organisations who wanted to promote using comic means.

-Comics are one of the best ways to publicise a material because it’s fun and easy, especially to communicate with the new generation,” he shares.
+There are many in the market, which are inspired by western comics, yet stay true to the Indian ethos, from Indian Gods to superheroes.
+“Our comics don’t sell in that volume that we could expect a living out of it.
+We use our comics as a stepping stone to grasp projects,” shares Abhijeet Kini, an independent comics publisher in India whose comics catalogue include the popular Angry Maushi comic series.
 Anindya Roy, founding director of the Delhi Comic Arts Festival (DeCAF) agrees.
 “Indian comics are not sustainable.
 They don’t sell that much.
 I have a publishing house and over a period of time I found that I was not able to sell a lot of comics.
 There wasn’t a culture that was as excited to consume the comics as we were when it came to producing them.

 I realised that it is rather difficult to sell more than 1,200 copies of comics or graphic novels at once.
 My aim is to increase this number and push more Indie comics and graphic novels towards increased circulation,” he tells Media India Group.
 One of the reasons why readers do not pick up Indian comics is largely because of the hegemony American comics have all over the world.
 A child wouldn’t know about Valmiki’s Ramayan or Shaktiman, but one is definitely aware about Spiderman, Superman, Tintin etc. It is all about what is there on YouTube.
 Today, the readership is a lot different.
 It is primarily on the internet.

+Retail culture and licensing “The pop retail culture in India isn’t as strong as in other countries.
+There is demand but people don’t know where to buy from,” says Siddharth Sood, founder of the Fan Merchandise Store.
+Moreover, getting licenses for printing famous characters on products isn’t easy, shares Tanisha Fagwani, founder and director at the EFG Store, that sells at college fests and also through a website, with official licenses for brands like Harry Potter, Fantastic Beasts, Justice League, and was the first to bring official Harry Potter wands to India.
 “The licensing industry in India is indeed broken, but it can be fixed if the licensers understand the reality of retailers.
 But one of the problems is also that licensing is a consumer factor and in India, the consumers are not conscious enough to make a licensed purchase," exclaims Jaineel Aga, CEO and co-founder at Planet Superheroes.